NuGet/Home/accepted/2023/vscode-commands.md

 ![Screenshot showing a selectable list of version numbers for 'Microsoft.CSharp' package.](../../meta/resources/vscode-commands/addpackage-searchresults.png)

 Once the user selects their desired version number, the package will be installed.
-Once installation has either succeeded or failed, the developer will recieve a toast notification notifying them of the status of the installation operation.
+Once installation has either succeeded or failed, the developer will receive a toast notification notifying them of the status of the installation operation.
 If the installation has succeeded, the notification will read " Package X was successfully installed".
 If the installation has failed then the notification will read "Package X failed to install due to an error.".
 This toast will also include a blue button that says "More Information", which when clicked, will direct the developer to the output window where they can see why the installation failed.

 ![Screenshot showing failed package install notification](../../meta/resources/vscode-commands/addpackage-failurenotification.png)